How to Write a Restaurant Business Plan

 Once this information is documented, it’s time to compare and contrast your proposed business with your competitors.
 Make sure to identify strengths that will be evident in your company that may not be another competitor.
 Also, take note of weaknesses in competitors that your organization may exploit at a later point in time.
 Once finished, document your findings in a well-prepared but summarized business plan.

-Finally, try to include current restaurant industry statistics in your business plan.
+Finally, could you try to include current restaurant industry statistics in your business plan?
 For example, if starting a single-location full-service restaurant, include industry statistics relevant to your business.
 Based on some quick research by our business plan writer, the single-location full-service restaurant industry generated over $192 billion in the last year.
 The industry’s revenue growth rate in the last five years was about 2.4%.
 Typical profit margins for competitors in the industry are about 4%.
 This information is a foundation for justifying your restaurant concept and pro forma financial projections.

 Organizational Structure for a Restaurant Business Plan